athrvaarora/desktopUse-agentmail/mcp-server/README.md

 1. Create a new Repl
 2. Import this repository
-3. Set environment variables:
+3. Set environment variables in Replit Secrets:
-   - `WEBSOCKET_PORT=8080`
+   - `HTTP_PORT=8080` (Replit only exposes port 8080 externally)
+   - `ANTHROPIC_API_KEY=sk-ant-api03-...` (your Claude API key)
 4. Run: `npm install && npm run build && npm start`
+5. Both HTTP and WebSocket will be available on the same port
-5. Connect your desktop app to the Replit WebSocket URL
+6. Connect your app to: `wss://your-repl.replit.app`
+7. Chat API available at: `https://your-repl.replit.app/api/chat`

 ### Docker